serverless/serverless-openwhisk/README.md

 ### Request Properties

 OpenWhisk executes the handler function for each request.
-This function is called with a single argument, an associative array [containing the request properties](https://github.com/openwhisk/openwhisk/blob/master/docs/actions.md#passing-parameters-to-an-action).
+This function is called with a single argument, a `com.google.gson.JsonObject` [containing the request properties](https://github.com/openwhisk/openwhisk/blob/master/docs/actions.md#passing-parameters-to-an-action).

 ```java
 import com.google.gson.JsonObject;